La Verkin, Utah

 La Verkin is a city in Washington County, Utah, United States.
-The population was 4,060 as of 2010, an increase from 3,392 in 2000.
-La Verkin is within walking distance of Hurricane, and the two cities have historically had close ties.
+The population was 4,354 as of 2020, an increase from 4,060 in 2010.

+History

 Theories about the origin of the city's name suggest that it may be a corruption of the Spanish la virgen, after the nearby Virgin River, or possibly an error in the transcription of the term "beaver skin."

 The city made national headlines in 2001 when the City Council passed an ordinance declaring La Verkin a "United Nations-free zone".